Under what circumstances must the Grant Agreement be amended?

 The Commission must now accept or reject the request within 45 days.
-It sends the coordinator a formal notification through the Participant Portal.
+It sends the coordinator a formal notification through the Funding & Tenders Portal.

 Firstly, it checks whether the request is valid – does it include all supporting documents and explanations?
 It may request additional information/documents, which must not change the amendment itself.

 - As coordinator, make sure you upload any further information requested within 15 calendar days of receiving the Commission's request.
 If you do not do so, the Commission will reject your request.

 The Commission now has 45 days to assess the request.